Logiqx/logiqx-dev/DatUtil/readme.txt

 To specify values for the fields in the header, use the '-A', '-V', '-C', '-R', '-F', '-T', '-E', '-H', '-U' and '-O' options (author, version, category, name/refname, fullname/description, date, email, homepage, url, comment).
-'-M' and '-Z' are used to specify the type of merging and zipping required.
+'-M' and '-P' are used to specify the type of merging and packing required.
 '-N' is used to specify how nodump ROMs should be handled in CMPro.
 Note that these options are all upper case (you must use the correct case).